GET TAX RELIEF NOW!

 Overview

-An audit interview is a formal meeting where an Internal Revenue Service examiner asks questions about specific items on your tax return to verify accuracy and supporting documentation.
+An audit interview is a formal meeting in which an Internal Revenue Service examiner asks questions about specific items on your tax return to verify their accuracy and supporting documentation.
 Unlike written correspondence audits, interviews create direct conversations where your answers, documentation, and demeanor matter immediately.

 The interview itself does not determine the final audit result—it is a critical opportunity to present your tax position clearly and protect your rights.
 Proper preparation determines whether you answer confidently, provide adequate proof, and avoid inadvertently expanding the examination scope.